francesco-plt/odc/1-notes.md

 # Lecture Notes

 ## Disclaimer

-I do not take any responsability about the correctness of this document.
+I do not take any responsibility about the correctness of this document.
 The following was put together to help myself while studying for the course.
 As such it was not intended to be shared and it may contain errors.

 ### Introductory lesson: how to approach challenges (backtoshell notes)